+This study explores different ways to balance $C$ and $T0$ to create an augmentation term for the One-Sided Trigger.
+Specifically, we compare the prediction and balancing approaches for finding weights in Eq~\eqref{eq:h_sn}.
 Results are shown in Table~\ref{tab:simulation2}.
-Because we correctly account for the confounders $X_1$ and $X_2$ when fitting the triggering probability model, the propensity score model, and in entropy balancing, all the One-Sided Trigger estimators are unbiased.
-In terms of standard errors, using triggering probabilities for weights gives the largest variance reduction.
-In this study, the out-of-sample triggering probability estimator has a SE of $0.00195$, which is more than 3 times smaller than the SEs of the in-sample propensity score estimator and entropy balance estimators (SE $\approx 0.00738$).
-Compared to using propensity score estimates for balancing weights, entropy balancing on true triggering probabilities is slightly more efficient, while entropy balancing on $(X_1, X_2, U)$ leads to larger variance.
+All the One-Sided Trigger estimators are unbiased, because we correctly account for the confounders $X_1$ and $X_2$ when fitting the triggering probability model and the propensity score model, and in entropy balancing.
+In terms of SE, weights based on the triggering probability prediction approach give the largest variance reduction, with a SE of $0.00195$, which is more than 3 times smaller than the SEs of the balancing-based estimators (SE $\approx 0.00738$).
+Among balancing approaches, propensity score and entropy balancing have similar efficiency, although adding an unnecessary covariate $U$ slightly reduces efficiency. \

-Section~\ref{sec:twoscores} showed that if we know the true triggering probability $P(S=1|\bX)$, we can compute the true propensity score $P(T0|\bX, T0 \cup C)$, and the two probabilities lead to the same balancing weights in our augmentation~\eqref{eq:h_sn}.
-In practice, however, we have to estimate these probabilities.
-This study shows that using predicted triggering probabilities results in larger variance reduction than using estimated propensity scores.
+\ This study shows that a prediction approach results in larger variance reduction than a balancing approach.
 This is because the predicted triggering probabilities are out-of-sample predictions, whereas the estimated propensity scores are in-sample predictions.
-Using in-sample predictions to construct the CUPED augmentation term means there will be less ``good'' variation retained in the augmentation (see Section~\ref{sec:cov_bal}) that is correlated with $\dd{Y}$.
-This, in turn, means the amount of variance reduced will be smaller.
-Similarly, when we entropy balance on $(X_1, X_2, U)$ instead of just $(X_1, X_2)$, we are overbalancing and again see a reduction in efficiency gains.
-It is also interesting to see that entropy balancing on true triggering probabilities also results in a larger SE (0.00729), compared to using true triggering probabilities as weights (0.00227).
+(The triggering probability model is trained on all treatment units, and used to make out-of-sample predictions for control units.
+The propensity score model is trained on all control units and trigger-complement units in the treated group, $T0 \cup C$, and used to make in-sample predictions of whether a unit belongs to $C$.)
+Using in-sample predictions to construct the CUPED augmentation term means there will be less ``good'' variation retained in the augmentation (ref.
+Section~\ref{sec:cov_bal}) that is correlated with $\dd{Y}$.
+In turn, this means the amount of variance reduced will be smaller.
+Similarly, when we entropy balance on $(X_1, X_2, U)$ instead of just $(X_1, X_2)$, we are overbalancing, reducing ``good'' variation, and again see a reduction in efficiency gains.